pminina01/readthedocs/Tutorial.md

 Formatting log messages takes a lot of time, so NLog tries to defer formatting until it knows that log message will actually be written to some output.
 If the message ends up being skipped because of logging configuration, you will not pay the price of `String.Format()` at all.
 See also Optimizing Logging Performance.

 ##Configuration File
-So far we have learned how to emit log messages from code, but we have not configured any outputs for out logs.
+So far we have learned how to create log messages from code, but we have not configured any outputs for out logs.
 So, when you run your instrumented application at this point, you will see - well - nothing.
 Time to open the NLog.config file and add some logging rules:

 1. In the \<targets> section, add:
 ```xml